artlung/The-Lounge-2002/transcript.md

 **Lester:** There are covert ways to blog at work).
 Not that I do that anymore by the way.

-**Dirk Sutro:** Go to the Web site if you want the real story read "Yeah totally.net"
+**Dirk Sutro:** Go to the Web site if you want the real story read YEAHTOTALLY.NET

 <div class="timestamp" style="text-align: right;"><a id="t00h31m56s" href="#t00h31m56s">[00:31:56]</a></div>